immutant/immutant.org/tutorials/clustering.md

 non-clustered, standalone Immutant, `:local` is the **only** supported mode.
 But when clustered, you have other options.

-* `:invalidated` -- This is the default clustered mode.
-It doesn't actually share any data at all, so it's very "bandwidth friendly".
+* `:distributed` -- This is the default clustered mode.
+It's what enables Infinispan clusters to achieve "linear scalability".
+Cache entries are copied to a fixed number of cluster nodes (default is
-   Whenever data is changed in a cache, other caches in the cluster are notified that their copies are now stale and should be evicted from memory.
+   2) regardless of the cluster size.
+Distribution uses a consistent hashing algorithm to determine which nodes will store a given entry.
 * `:replicated` -- In this mode, entries added to any cache instance will be copied to all other cache instances in the cluster, and can then be retrieved locally from any instance.
 Though simple, it's impractical for clusters of any significant size (>10), and its capacity is equal to the amount of RAM in its smallest peer.
-* `:distributed` -- This mode is what enables Infinispan clusters to achieve "linear scalability".
-Cache entries are copied to a fixed number of cluster nodes (default is 2) regardless of the cluster size.
-Distribution uses a consistent hashing algorithm to determine which nodes will store a given entry.
+* `:invalidated` -- This mode doesn't actually share any data at all, so it's very "bandwidth friendly".
+Whenever data is changed in a cache, other caches in the cluster are notified that their copies are now stale and should be evicted from memory.

 ### immutant.jobs